ag-adampike/scim-examples/docker/README.md

 #### Docker Compose

-You will need to have a Docker machine set up either locally or remotely.
-Refer to [the docker-compose documentation](https://docs.docker.com/machine/reference/create/) on how to do that.
-For a local installation, you can use the `virtualbox` driver.

-Once set up, ensure your environment is set up with `eval %{docker-machine env $machine_name}`, with whatever machine name you decided upon.

-Run the [./docker/deploy.sh](deploy.sh) script as in the previous example.
+Sign in to the Docker host, or use [Docker Context](https://docs.docker.com/engine/context/working-with-contexts/) to connect remotely from your local machine.
+Run the [`deploy.sh`](/docker/deploy.sh) script as in the previous example.

-### Manual Instructions
+### Manual instructions

-#### Cloning `scim-examples`
+#### Clone `scim-examples`

-As seen in [PREPARATION.md](/PREPARATION.md), you’ll need to clone this repository using `git` into a directory of your choice.
+As noted in the [preparation guide](/PREPARATION.md), clone this repository using `git` into a directory of your choice.

 ```bash
 git clone https://github.com/1Password/scim-examples.git
 ```

-You can then browse to the Docker directory:
+Switch to the Docker directory:

 ```bash
 cd scim-examples/docker/